 ALs are expected to exhibit a mindset of high-curiosity and constant-learning, create positive and effective engagement channels with peers, force data-driven decisions by providing fascinating insights, and display a high mettle of grit and perseverance – ALs with said qualities have gone on to create some of the most successful stories of the company and closely influence the growth trajectory of Mu Sigma.

-The minimum starting compensation for a Trainee AL will be a cost-to-company of ₹8,00,000 plus performance-based pay.
-The actual compensation may be higher than above, based on the experience, profile, and program course performance of the graduate.
+The minimum starting compensation for a Trainee AL will be a cost-to-company of Rs.
+8,00,000 plus performance-based pay.*

 Career Growth and Trajectory as an AL

 Apprentice Leaders form the leadership and decision-making layer of the company, and are entrusted with revenue and business goals.
 Mu Sigma believes in maximizing every leader, and while they continue to lead Fortune 500 customer engagements and realize revenue growth, ALs personally align themselves to a breed of leadership and are mentored towards becoming a potential CXO in said leadership style.

 Display high operational and organizational strategy strength to grow into a potential COO (Chief Operations Officer)

 The ideal career trajectory for ALs who are left-brain dominant, can set-up and design large teams for success through high operational efficiency, display rigour, attention to detail, possess a flawless commitment to timelines, are extremely reliable, and possess the ability to quickly fix obstacles and ensure progress towards goals